ArduPilot/ardupilot_wiki/copter/source/docs/set-motor-range.rst

 ======================

 -  Remove the propellers from the vehicle
--  Connect the lipo battery
+-  Connect the LiPo battery
 -  Connect the flight controller to the Mission Planner using a USB cable or telemetry
 -  Open the Mission Planner's Initial Setup >> Optional Hardware >> Motor Test page